VladCuciureanu/VladCuciureanu/README.md

 ### What I'm focusing on

 &nbsp;&nbsp; Currently I'm working on Lyra: an open-source audio streaming server with ease of use and audio fidelity in mind.<br />
-BTW, if you´re interested in helping/checking Lyra out, you can find it [here](https://github.com/VladCuciureanu/lyra).
+By the way...
+If you´re interested in helping/checking Lyra out, you can find it [here](https://github.com/VladCuciureanu/lyra).

 ### My projects
 <!-- PROJECT-LIST:START -->